boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.2.2 =
+* Added a function to check BuddyPress is loaded first

+= 1.2.1 =
+Updated language files

 = 1.2 =
 * Added admin settings screen.
 You can now set the default groupblog theme, plus some bonus options.